mimsim/angular-storybook-monorepo/README.md

 !
 All libraries that we generate automatically have aliases created in the root-level tsconfig.base.json.
-# create and expose a ProductListComponent component from our libs/products library.
+# Create and expose a ProductListComponent component from our libs/products library.
 Either create it by hand or run
 nx g @nx/angular:component product-list --project=products --standalone --export

+# Serve
+nx serve angular-monorepo

+# Visualizing your Project Structure
+nx graph